Which paste should I use to hang my wallpaper?

 For best results we suggest pasting the wall.

 It is recommended that you use a qualified and experienced decorator to hang our wallpapers.
 Please ensure that the hanging instructions are carefully read prior to starting work.
-Walls must be dry, clean and as smooth as possible.
+Walls must be dry, clean, and as smooth as possible.
 We would recommend preparing all walls with a quality lining paper hung horizontally.
+To prevent the white of the lining paper showing through on the joins, paint the lining paper a similar shade to the wallpaper.
+As an extra measure, you can also colour the end of each roll with a pastel crayon in a similar colour to the chosen wallpaper.

 If you have any questions about our wallpaper please contact us.